 Crème brûlée is normally associated with the ’80s and French restaurants, but this low-fuss version doesn’t take itself seriously as it gets cooked in the microwave.
 Though not as elegant as the classic fancy dessert, it’s still packed with vanilla flavor and finished off with a crackly caramel top.

-This recipe was featured in our 2007 dorm cooking story.
+This recipe was featured as part of our dorm cooking story.

 - 1In a large microwaveable mixing bowl, microwave cream uncovered for 3 minutes.
 Meanwhile, whisk together egg yolks, 1/4 cup sugar, and vanilla extract in a separate large mixing bowl until well combined.